Frame brace Anet A6 for y-axis. Clip on. For maximum y-belt tensioning without risk of frame fracture

 thingiverse

-The acrylic frame of the Anet A6 is stirdy but bends, if y-belt is tightened the way i wanted it.
-So I was planning to stabilize the frame with some kind of frame-brace and found the very simple but obviously perfect working solution by Jhedstrom (thank you so much for the idea!): http://www.thingiverse.com/thing:1517525 It keeps the printer movable not tying it to another surface / table and exploits the simple force-counter-force relationship between the rod and the belt.
-Perfect.
-The only downside I could see was, that I would have to drill some holes in the nice printer of mine.
-But if that's what it takes, so be it - I thought.
-I was about to go to a hardware store to buy some threaded rod and nuts when my wife said: You go and buy some parts?
-Isn't your nerdy printer able to BUILD those things?
-And that was, when it hit me: I can build something, that will fit and support without irretrievably altering the material of the printer, if I design something that keeps itself in place by simply clipping-on!
-The outcome you can see on the photos above.
-Another problem I addressed was, that the y-belt is ridiculously far off the attachment at the heated bed (most probably due to the cheep development efforts of Anet - but that comes with that kind of price-tag-level).
-To bring the belt closer to the bed I picked three measures: 1) I aligned the "y-belt-mount-bed" on the bottom of the bed to the center of the lead-rods (about 6mm down).
-I wanted a non-screw-solution for attaching the belt to the mount.
-I found the same approach after I designed mine at member kaseat, never the less I give him credit by listing him as one of my "sources" to point to his development: http://www.thingiverse.com/thing:1842296 .
-2) I altered "y-motor-mount" (integrating the part of the frame-brace in the back) and the "y-motor-L-support" to bring motor and belt up at one end and 3) I altered the "z-belt-bearing" at the front to also gain 5mm of hight.
-Because I did not want to buy a longer belt for my quick bed-mount-solution (i needed more belt-lenght to do that) I took about 10 mm of horizontal debth by making 2) and 3) a bit longer than they originally were.
-This space is not needed for the nozzle is leaving the heated bed surface before and it gets not in the way of the moving hot-bed.
-My special improvement of the y-motor mount: the hole to guide cables through is now open, so one can add lines without unplug them.
-The opening is small to let the bigger 12v cables pass but to not let them fall off again.
-Print Settings Printer: Anet A6 Rafts: No Supports: Yes Resolution: 2.5 - 3 Infill: 10-25% Notes: Simple supports only for the front and center mounts of the brace rod.
-Post-Printing How to mount this thing: When mounting the frame-brace to the Anet A6 you would want to loosen the y-belt and the four big outer nuts and re-tighten them, when the printed "brace-rod" is in place.
-Important hint: If you haven't done that already, alter the order of the aluminium plates, the hot-bed is mounted on.
-It will bring you less risk of damaging the PCB-hotbed with long screws from below and also bring the belt 2 mm more away from the bed.
-Anet describes the mounting of the H-shaped part the wrong way in their videos.
-So just look at my picture below and find the simple difference :)
+The sturdy acrylic frame of the Anet A6 bends, but tightens the y-belt as desired.
+I was planning to stabilize the frame with a frame-brace when I stumbled upon Jhedstrom's clever solution: http://www.thingiverse.com/thing:1517525.
+This simple yet effective design keeps the printer mobile and utilizes the force-counter-force relationship between the rod and belt perfectly.
+The only drawback was that I would have to drill holes in my nice printer, but if that's what it takes, so be it – I thought.
+I was about to head to a hardware store to buy threaded rod and nuts when my wife asked, "You're going out to buy parts?
+Can't your nerdy printer build those things?"
+And that's when it hit me: I can design something that will fit and support without altering the material of the printer if it clips on itself.
+The outcome is visible in the photos above.
+Another problem I addressed was the y-belt being far off from the heated bed, likely due to Anet's cost-cutting measures.
+To bring the belt closer, I took three steps: 1.
+I aligned the "y-belt-mount-bed" on the bottom of the bed with the center of the lead-rods (about 6mm down), opting for a non-screw attachment method.
+2. I altered the "y-motor-mount" and "y-motor-L-support" to bring motor and belt up at one end, integrating the frame-brace in the back.
+3. I modified the "z-belt-bearing" at the front to gain 5mm of height.
+To avoid buying a longer belt for my quick bed-mount-solution, I added about 10 mm of horizontal depth by making 2) and 3) slightly longer than their original dimensions.
+This space is not needed as the nozzle leaves the heated bed surface before moving and doesn't obstruct the hot-bed's movement.
+My special improvement to the y-motor mount: the hole guiding cables through is now open, allowing for easy addition of new lines without unplugging existing ones.
+The opening is small enough for 12v cables to pass through but prevents them from falling off again.
+Print Settings: Printer: Anet A6 Rafts: No Supports: Yes Resolution: 2.5 - 3 Infill: 10-25% Notes: Simple supports only for the front and center mounts of the brace rod.
+Post-Printing Instructions: To mount this thing, loosen the y-belt and four big outer nuts before re-tightening them with the printed "brace-rod" in place.
+Important hint: If you haven't already, alter the order of the aluminum plates supporting the hot-bed to minimize risk of damaging the PCB-hotbed with long screws from below and bring the belt 2 mm away from the bed.
+Anet's videos incorrectly describe the mounting process for the H-shaped part, so look at my picture below for the simple difference.

 With this file you will be able to print Frame brace Anet A6 for y-axis.
 Clip on.
 For maximum y-belt tensioning without risk of frame fracture with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Frame brace Anet A6 for y-axis.
 Clip on.
 For maximum y-belt tensioning without risk of frame fracture.